All characters belong to Stephenie Meyer

 She gave me a warm smile.
 "I guess that's to be expected, but I think you'll do great here."

-She was handing my schedule and a map to me and I took them, afraid to look down, afraid to see the classes listed.
-I was terrified to see if I had Mr. Banner for biology.
+She was handing my schedule and a map to me, and I took them, afraid to look down, afraid to see the classes listed.
+I was terrified to see if I had Mr. Banner for Biology.
 That was where he would be, that was where we had first met.
-My heart began to race.
+My heart rate jumped.

 "Are you sure you're okay?"
 Mrs. Cope asked again.

-Her face went blank and I knew she was having a vision.
+Her face went blank, and I knew she was having a vision.
 I couldn't help but grin internally at my own secret knowledge.
 I wondered if she was having the vision of us being friends.
-My eyes were still on her, terrified that if I looked away that she would disappear.
-The look on her face was startled when she came out of her vision and then a wide smile crossed her face as she saw me there still smiling at her.
-She waved and I waved back and then she quickly disappeared.
+My eyes were still on her, terrified that if I looked away, she would disappear.
+The look on her face was startled when she came out of her vision, and then a wide smile crossed her face, as she saw me standing there, still smiling at her.
+She waved, so I waved back, and then she quickly disappeared.

 I made my way to class, my heart soaring.
-If nothing else, I got to see Alice and she was happy to see me.
+If nothing else, I had gotten to see Alice, and she was happy to see me.
 By lunchtime, I was determined to find a way to fix things.
 I wanted to find a way to keep them from leaving me.
-It was then that I suddenly remembered Edward's disappearance after my first day.
-He had left because he couldn't handle sitting next to me in class.
-I looked over at their table and saw them all and I thought for a moment I would cry.
+It was then I suddenly remembered Edward's disappearance after my first day.
+He had left Forks, because he couldn't handle sitting next to me in class.
+I looked over at their table and saw them all, and I thought for a moment I would cry.

 "That's the Cullen's," Jessica said and began to explain who they were.

-I tried to fight the tears in my eyes as I caught sight of the back of Edward's head, then suddenly he turned and his black eyes met me with full force.
-My heart raced as he took me in.
-I knew he was trying to read my broken mind, he was finding out that I was a freak, that he could not hear me.
+I tried to fight the tears in my eyes, as I caught sight of the back of Edward's head, and then suddenly he turned, and his black eyes met mine with full force.
+My heart raced, as he took me in.
+I knew he was trying to read my broken mind, he was finding out I was a freak, that he could not hear me.
 My cheeks flushed, almost saddened that he couldn't.
-I often wondered if he could have read my mind and really knew how much I loved him if he would have stayed.
-Someone kicked his chair and he pulled his gaze away from me.
+I often wondered, if he could have read my mind, and really knew how much I loved him, if he would have stayed.
+Someone kicked his chair, and he pulled his gaze away from me.
 I was scared to look away, scared that if I did, he wouldn't be there.

 "Bella?
 Bella?"
 I felt a hand on my shoulder.
 It was Jessica.
 "I know.
 That's Edward, but don't even try it, he doesn't date anyone."

 I felt my cheeks flush.
-He had dated me I wanted to say, but I didn't.
-I knew that after lunch, he was going to be in my class.
-I knew I was going to sit next to him and he in turn would fight an internal battle, trying desperately not to kill me.
+He had dated me, I wanted to say, but I didn't.
+I knew after lunch he was going to be in my class.
+I knew I was going to sit next to him, and he in turn would fight an internal battle, trying desperately not to kill me.
 I looked back at him worried.
-I knew my smell caused him pain and his black hungry eyes meant it would all be magnified.
+I knew my smell caused him pain, and his black, hungry eyes meant it would all be magnified.
 I didn't want to hurt him.
 Not this Edward, this Edward was innocent; he had not left me, not yet, and I didn't want to give him reason to leave.

 I tried to come up with a plan of action, one where he could get out of class and into the open air.
 That was what he needed.
 He needed fresh air.
-I remembered that when we first spent time together, he often held his breath to help stay the pain.
+I remembered when we had first spent time together, he would often hold his breath to help stay the pain.
 I made my way to class and stood in the doorway.
-Edward was sitting alone just as he had so many years ago; he had not yet caught my scent.
+Edward was sitting alone, just as he had so many years ago; he had not yet caught my scent.

-I smiled and Mr. Banner's voice brought me back.
+I smiled, and Mr. Banner's voice brought me back.
 "Miss Swan?"
-I smiled and nodded and stepped into class.
+I nodded and stepped into the classroom.
 I felt Edward's curious eyes on me.
 "You'll be sitting next to Mr. Cullen."

 "Edward," a concerned Mr. Banner spoke, "Why don't you head to the nurses office."

-I remembered it was thoughts of Carlisle that kept him from losing it.
+I remembered it was thoughts of Carlisle that had kept him from losing it.

 "Yes, maybe they can call your dad to come get you."

 I looked pointedly at Edward and stepped wide out of his way, trying to help in any way I could.
-His eyes stayed on me as he left the room.
-I settled into my seat and glanced over at his empty chair and my heart broke.
+His eyes stayed on me, as he left the room.
+I settled into my seat, glancing over at his empty chair, and my heart broke.
 I missed him.
-I wanted him, I wanted to hold him, but I knew at this point that I could not.
+I wanted him, I wanted to hold him, but I knew at this point I could not.

-I checked back into Jasper's mind as I poked at the chicken on my tray.
+I checked back into Jasper's mind, as I poked at the chicken on my tray.
 He was fantasizing about killing a freshman standing too close to our table.
 I kicked his chair to bring him out of his thoughts.
-His look of shame said he was sorry.
+His looks of shame said he was sorry.
 I nodded at him and gave him a reassuring smile.

 I quickly turned around, my eyes caught in deep brown chocolate pools.
 Her heart raced.
-Still, no thoughts from her, just silence.
+Still, there were no thoughts from her, just silence.
 Her eyes seemed to speak volumes, but nothing I could understand.
-There was sadness in them, a deep longing.
+There was a sadness in them, a longing.
 What did she want?
 To be with me?
 Was she pining for me?
 No, the look wasn't right; it looked more as if she was sorry.
-Emmett kicked my chair and I tore myself away from her gaze to see what he wanted.
+Emmett kicked my chair, and I tore myself away from her gaze to see what he wanted.

 'Well, what does she think of us?'
-Emmett asked curious.
+Emmett mentally asked, curious.

-I sat down, eagerly waiting for her to show up when I heard my name.
-The soft sweet voice caressed it and I looked up to see if an angel had entered the room.
-There she stood in the doorway, her eyes boring into me unflinchingly as she told me to hold my breath.
+I sat down, eagerly waiting, when I heard my name.
+The soft sweet voice caressed it, and I looked up to see if an angel had entered the room.
+There she stood in the doorway, her eyes boring into me unflinchingly, as she told me to hold my breath.
 She wasn't scared.
 Her heart raced, but she wasn't scared.
 I didn't understand her words, but the sorrow in her eyes made me want to listen to her.

-What?
 The curious side of me tried to push forward as she spoke, but the monster suppressed it.
-Mr. Banner told me to head out to see the nurse, but I didn't move and my prey's voice spoke to me again, mentioning calling Carlisle.
+Mr. Banner told me to head out to see the nurse, but I didn't move, and my prey's voice spoke to me again, mentioning calling Carlisle.

-Her eyes were piercing into mine as she said the words.
+Her eyes were piercing into mine, as she said the words firmly.
 I noticed the way she said dad, as if she knew something.
-Carlisle would not be happy if I killed a human and though there was something different about her, I could tell by the pounding in her chest and the flush of her delicious red cheeks that she was human, a very tasty human.
+Carlisle would not be happy if I killed a human, and though there was something different about her, I could tell by the pounding in her chest and the flush of her delicious red cheeks that she was human, a very tasty human.
 She took a few steps back from me.
 I looked at her face.
 No, still not afraid.
-Disappointed?
+Disappointed maybe?

 I growled in frustration.
 I did not want to kill her I told myself.
 I thought of my father's disappointment.
 It was as if she knew thoughts of my father would give me enough strength to leave her alive.
-This curious silent girl's eyes seemed to look straight through my careful façade and not flinch.
-Surely she couldn't know what we were, she would be afraid if she did.
+This curious girl's sad eyes seemed to look straight through my careful façade, and she did not flinch.
+Surely she couldn't know what we were, she would have been afraid if she did.
 She would have to be afraid.
 I was consumed by my thoughts of the girl, trying to figure out her mystery and fight against the monster that wanted to kill her.
 I heard a thump on my car and jumped.

 'Ha!
 Gotcha!'
 Emmett thought smugly.

 I just growled in response.
 I looked up and saw Alice and Jasper approaching.
-Did Alice see this?
+Had Alice seen this?
 In her mind, she was singing a lullaby in Cantonese.
 Again, I wasn't sure if she was singing backwards.
-I was now thoroughly annoyed that I had told her that I did not know Cantonese.
+I was now thoroughly annoyed that I had told her I did not know Cantonese.
 The ride home was silent and gave my monster time to plan the girl's death.

 'Edward, don't,' Alice's mental voice chastened me.